taiyuechain/docs/docs/source/taiyuepublic/Installation-Instructions-for-Windows.md

 # Source

-## Compiling getrue with tools from chocolatey
+## Compiling taipublic with tools from chocolatey

 The Chocolatey package manager provides an easy way to get the required build tools installed.
 If you don't have chocolatey yet,